-The Ogden Trust will contact your tutor to reassess your suitablility for a scholarship.
+The Ogden Trust will contact your tutor to reassess your suitability for a scholarship.

 You can do this yourself on the alumni database.

-If you are financially independent of other adults, let the Student Registrar know your cirumstances and your income will be assessed as an independent person.
+If you are financially independent of other adults, let the Student Registrar know your circumstances and your income will be assessed as an independent person.